- Jobber Blueprint /

 You may not have photos of past work when you’re starting out.
 That’s okay—focus on promoting your roofing process, material warranties, and service guarantee, and the work will come in due time.

-Roofing is a big job, and you’ll need a hand to work quickly and efficiently.
-Plan to hire roofers who have roofing or construction experience, have a good attitude, and can handle hard labor.
+Roofing is a big job, and you’ll need help to work quickly and efficiently.
+Plan to hire roofers who have roofing or construction experience, a good attitude, and can handle hard labor.

 READ MORE: Roofer job description: how to write your own (with free template)